Code of Conduct

 Breach Investigation Workflow

-Structured investigation process: intake, investigator assignment (separate from the subject), terms of reference, evidence gathering, interviews, and — critically — the subject's right to respond before findings are made.
-Natural justice protections are built into the workflow.
+Structured investigation process: intake, investigator assignment (separate from the subject), terms of reference, evidence gathering, interviews, and the subject’s right to respond before findings are made.

 Outcome & Action Recording